A New Frame

 Ethical Considerations

-• Assent from children where age-appropriate
+• Assent from participants where age-appropriate

 • Participation is voluntary; withdrawal permitted at any time without consequence